spmohara/Filter-Trace/README.md

 # Filter Trace File

 # Overview
 This project was designed as a troubleshooting tool to analyze system trace log files consisting of captured communication between Extron device drivers and various third-party devices.
 Because these files include communication of all devices within a system, they can be time-consuming and challenging to follow.
-This application isolates relevant data for focused troubleshooting by outputting a filtered trace file based on user-specified keywords, which allows users to zero in on critical data to pinpoint driver or device-related issues.
+This application isolates relevant data for focused troubleshooting by outputting a filtered trace file based on user-specified keywords, which allows users to more easily zero in on specific data to pinpoint driver or device-related issues.

 # Description
-An intuitive GUI-based application written in Python allowing a user to easily extract data from a file based on specific keywords to generate a focused output file.
+An intuitive GUI-based Python application allowing a user to easily extract data from a file based on specific keywords to generate a focused output file.

 # Features
 - Ability to specify single or multiple keywords to search
-- Select case sensitivity of keywords
+- Option to select case sensitivity of keywords
 - Line number references to the original file
 - User-friendly message boxes and tooltips to guide users step-by-step